What to Do at the Gym

 What Else Can I Do At the Gym?

-Depending on the gym you plan on going to, you may want to look into different classes and services they offer.
+Depending on the gym you plan on going to, you may want to look into the different classes and services they offer.

 You’ll be pleasantly surprised by how many gyms host classes and other activities that you can participate in, and still get a great workout.
 Heck, maybe you just want to be instructed and coached on what to do in the gym without having to come up with the workouts yourself.
 Well, a personal trainer can certainly be a great idea for you!